taljuk01/learn-kubernetes-by-doing/README.md

 - It allocates a port from a range 30000–32767.
 - NodePort configuration will automatically create the ClusterIP to route the traffic internally.
 - Users can access the service externally by using the IP address of the node and the exposed NodePort.
-- If you are running a service that doesn’t have to be always available, or you are very cost sensitive, this method will work for you.
+- If you are running a service that doesn’t have to be always available, or you are very cost-sensitive, this method will work for you.
 A good example of such an application is a demo app or something temporary.

 <p align="center">
   <img src="./assets/k8s-NodePort.png" width="70%">